danielthomas-econ/schelling_income_model/README.md

 `MAX_CHANGE` - Maximum percent change in one round, meant to prevent large price swings (between 0-1)

-`BETA` - The baseline fraction of income an agent is willing to pay for a house `LAMBDA` - The marginal WTP for one unit of utility `DELTA` - Maximum percent of income an agent can spend on rent (from 0-1)
+`BETA` - The baseline fraction of income an agent is willing to pay for a house `GAMMA` - The marginal WTP for one unit of utility `DELTA` - Maximum percent of income an agent can spend on rent (from 0-1)

 `THETA_MIN, THETA_MAX` - The minimum and maximum values of an agent's preference for social utility over consumption